18 of the World’s Most Incredible Ancient Ruins

 10. Olympia, Greece

 Although much is gone among the ruins of this sanctuary—including a gold and ivory statue that was one of the seven wonders of the ancient world—the serene setting survives.
 Today we associate Olympia with sports, but it began as a religious center.
-The Olympic Games, held every four years starting in 776 B.C.E. for over 1,000 years, were part of a festival for Zeus.
-Romans and earthquakes later did considerable damage to the site.
-More columns remain standing at the gymnasium than at the large temples for Hera and Zeus.
+The Olympic Games, held every four years starting in 776 B.C.E., were part of a festival for Zeus.
+Romans and earthquakes later did considerable damage to the site, but more columns remain standing at the gymnasium than at the large temples here built for Hera and Zeus.

-Sand-colored ruins of a fortress-style building at Merv
+Sand-colored ruins of a fortress-style building at Merv, with green scrubland in foreground

 11. Ancient Merv, Turkmenistan

-The oldest of the oasis cities along Central Asia’s Silk Route, Merv was so prosperous that it boasted an icehouse (filled with winter snow).
-Its ruins cover four millennia, Bronze Age to medieval.
-Much of it, including a population estimated at 500,000, was destroyed by Tolui, a son of Genghis Kahn, in 1221.
+The oldest of the oasis cities along Central Asia’s Silk Route, it’s believed that Merv was so prosperous that it boasted an icehouse (filled with winter snow).
+Its ruins cover four millennia, from the Bronze Age to the medieval period.
+Much of the city and its estimated 500,000 residents were destroyed by Genghis Kahn’s son, Tolui, in 1221.
 Five miles of walls once surrounded this city, complete with canals, libraries, and orchards.
 Besides fame for its steel, cotton, and melons, Merv was a cultural and scientific center.
 Omar Khayyam spent several years working at its observatory.
 Among the remains in this large archaeological park are a mosque, a Buddhist monastery, and several mausoleums.
-Travelers can fly to Mary, the nearest city, from the capital, Ashgabat.
+Travelers can fly to Mary, the nearest city, from Turkmenistan’s capital, Ashgabat.

 12. Mesa Verde National Park, Colorado

-These numerous Ancestral Pueblo Indian dwellings include hundreds of cliff dwellings, at an altitude of 8,530 feet, the remains of a culture that lived here nearly 900 years.
-Even before the National Park Service began, the federal government protected this area, the first archaeological site anywhere to gain this recognition.
-Don’t miss the daily ranger-assisted tour of the Cliff Palace, which features 150 rooms and 23 kivas, or the more in-depth tour of the Long House.
+Mesa Verde’s hundreds of Ancestral Puebloan dwellings sit at an altitude of 8,530 feet and are the remains of a culture that lived here for nearly 900 years.
+Don’t miss the daily ranger-led tour of the Cliff Palace, which features 150 rooms and 23 kivas, or the more in-depth tour of the Long House.
 (Be ready to climb a few ladders.)
-When planning your visit, note that winter weather closes the cliff dwellings and the park lodge is open from May into October.
+When planning your visit, note that winter weather closes the cliff dwellings and that the park lodge is open from mid-May to mid-October.

 At Prambanan temple compounds in Java, Indonesia, three of the largest temples are dedicated to the Trimurti: the Creator (Brahma), the Preserver (Vishnu), and the Destroyer (Shiva).